vipuly4dav/vipuly4dav.github.io/_projects/project_beauty_inc_dashboard.md

 The discount has varied between 20-25% which is on par with the average discounting strategy.

-**Recommendation**
+#### Recommendation

-In order to increase sales, a higher discounting strategy for corporate segment can be explored.
+In order to increase sales and align with the growth target, a higher discounting strategy for corporate segment can be explored.

 ### Average Annual Profit Margin of 15% across all Categories and Subcategories